The 2019 Harvard-Yale Game Protest

 And this performance is rewarded.
 It is rewarded by administrators who share the same ideological commitments, by a media apparatus that treats every campus protest as a courageous act of resistance, and by a broader culture that has elevated the language of “justice” to the point where merely invoking it is considered sufficient.
 The substance doesn’t matter.
 The posture does.

 What’s lost in all of this is any sense of proportion, any awareness that the world is not arranged for the convenience of their moral certainties.
 The climate is a serious issue.
 Energy policy is a serious issue.
-But seriousness requires more than chanting slogans on a football field.
+But seriousness requires more than chanting slogans on a football field and ruining everyone’s day.
 It requires the kind of sustained, rigorous, and often unglamorous work that doesn’t make for a good Instagram post.

 The Privilege of Ingratitude

 What the Harvard-Yale game protest ultimately revealed was not the moral courage of a generation but its profound lack of self-awareness.
-Here were students at two of the wealthiest, most prestigious institutions in human history—institutions that have educated presidents, shaped nations, and produced more opportunity per capita than perhaps any other organizations on earth—and their response was to storm a football field and demand that the hand feeding them divest from the economy that built the very endowments funding their education.
+Here were students at two of the wealthiest, most prestigious institutions in human history—institutions that have educated presidents, shaped nations, and produced more opportunity per capita than perhaps any other organizations on earth—and their response to being afforded such an extraordinary opportunity was to storm a football field and demand that the hand feeding them divest from the economy that built the very endowments funding their education.

 The protesters at the Harvard-Yale game didn’t seem to feel that way.
 Or if they did, they had a strange way of showing it.
 They took one of the great traditions of American collegiate life—The Game, a rivalry older than most nations—and turned it into a platform for the same performative grievance that has come to define elite campus culture.
 They could have organized a teach-in.
 They could have written op-eds.
 They could have engaged the administration in serious policy discussions.
 Instead, they chose the approach that maximized attention for themselves while contributing nothing of substance to the conversation.